ashleychontos/pySYD/docs/library/input.rst

 `pySYD` inputs
 **************

-In case you missed it -- there is a convenient way for you to get started right away -- which is by running the ``pySYD`` setup feature.
-Running the command will provide *all* of the relevant files that are discussed in detail on this page.
+**For what it's worth** and if you haven't done so already, running the `pySYD` :ref:`setup feature <install-setup>` will conveniently provide *all* of files which are discussed in detail on this page.

-To read more details about the setup feature, please visit :ref:`this page <install-setup>` *or* peep its API (:mod:`pysyd.pipeline.setup`).

 .. _library-input-required: